PTC-Coder/RP2040_Recorder/README.md

 3. Test this circuit by copying the code from [SDCard_test.py](Examples/SDCard_test.py) and run the code on the Pico.
 This will test the reading and writing of the SD card.
 This code will not work if you don't have the [sdcard.py](/Src/sdcard.py) uploaded to the Pico already.
 Before running the code, make sure you have a FAT32 formatted SD card inserted into the SD Card slot.

-*** Important *** Some breadboard might have poor connections due to the poor quality of the grid lattice and you will keep on getting "OSError: timeout waiting for v2 card" even with the SD Card inserted.
+<span style="color:Tomato">*** Important ***</span> Some breadboard might have poor connections due to the poor quality of the grid lattice and you will keep on getting "OSError: timeout waiting for v2 card" even with the SD Card inserted.
 The clock timing and data exchanges are critical and require a solid connection.
 The pins might need to be soldered directly from the SD Card holder to the Pico pins.
 Please let us know if you ran into this issue, and we can help solder the pins.
+You can also exchange the breadboard for a higher quality one (Jameco Valuepro WBU-202-R).

 ![Soldered Connections](https://github.com/PTC-Coder/RP2040_Recorder/blob/main/Documents/SolderedPins.png?raw=true)